thisisthor/lectures/sessions/02/README.md

 * User personas
 * Conclusion

+### Learning goals
+* Get a deeper understanding of the history of the internet
+* Get familiar with visual perceptions and user personas

-## What do you remember from yesterday?
+### What do you remember from yesterday?
+Lets go through it together.

-> Hot tip: Look at your mindmap from yesterday
+> Hot tip: Look at your mind-map from yesterday

-## Quiz time!
+### Quiz time!

-1. What is Micronet?
+1. What was Micro-net?

 2. What was the original purpose of the internet?